jgarber623/sixtwothree.org/src/blog/_posts/2014-12-03-finally-introducing-routerrouter-a-javascript-routing-library.md

 It's a brilliantly simple design that's dramatically different from techniques I'd previously considered (see: [The Garber-Irish Implementation](http://viget.com/inspire/extending-paul-irishs-comprehensive-dom-ready-execution)).
 I was a fan, to say the least.

 But… the thought of including Backbone wholesale in every project ever [really rustled my jimmies](http://i0.kym-cdn.com/photos/images/newsfeed/000/249/839/14f.jpg).
 I looked at some other routing libraries ([there's a great list here](http://microjs.com/#routing)), but each was either too feature-heavy or just not quite like Backbone's Router.
-I wanted Just this one feature.
+I wanted just this one feature.
 And even then, not _all_ of that feature.

 So I set out to build my own by extracting Backbone's Router into a standalone library.